AHerreraDev/Random-sample-code/React/artists-db/README.md

-# ReactJS simple APP fetching information from a JSON DB
+# ReactJS simple APP that fetchs information from a JSON DB